microbus-io/fabric/docs/tech/codegen.md

 ## Clients

 In addition to the server side of things, the code generator also creates clients to facilitate calling the microservice.
-A unicast `Client` and a multicast `MulticastClient` are placed in a separate API package to reduce the chance of cyclical dependencies between upstream and downstream microservices.
+A unicast `Client` and a multicast `MulticastClient` are placed in a separate API package to avoid cyclical dependencies between upstream and downstream microservices.

 With clients, an upstream microservice remotely calling a downstream microservice looks very much like a standard local function call.